Design of the ECCE Detector for the Electron Ion Collider: Tracking

-The resolution of measurements of distance-of-closest-approach (DCA$_{2D}$), which is critical for heavy flavor measurements, is provided in Fig.~\ref{fig:tracking-dca-performance} and also compared with YR requirement.
-The ECCE DCA resolution is consistent with the YR, and will enable robust physics programs in heavy flavor measurements and beyond standard model search.
+The resolution of measurements of distance-of-closest-approach (DCA$_{2D}$), which is critical for heavy flavor measurements, is provided in Fig.~\ref{fig:tracking-dca-performance} and also compared with Yellow Report requirement.
+The ECCE DCA resolution is consistent with the Yellow Report, and will enable robust physics programs in heavy flavor measurements~\cite{Li:2022irb} and beyond standard model search.